The new Australian Volunteers program

 Volunteering opportunities are available in Bhutan, Cambodia, Federated States of Micronesia, Fiji, Kiribati, Indonesia, Laos, Lesotho, Marshall Islands, Mongolia, Myanmar, Palau, Papua New Guinea, The Philippines, Nepal, Samoa, Solomon Islands, Sri Lanka, South Africa, Swaziland, Tanzania, Timor-Leste, Tonga, Tuvalu, Vanuatu and Vietnam.

 Are you interested in volunteering?
-Visit the Volunteer page.
+Visit the Australian Volunteers program website.

 Becoming a volunteer

-The sectors most commonly requested by overseas partners include:
+The sectors most commonly requested by partner organisations include:

 - Agriculture, forestry and fisheries